Gankra/cargo-mommy/README.md

     export CARGO_MOMMYS_MOODS="chill/thirsty"
   ```

-To remove any of the settings, simply remove the associated line in the file.
+To remove any of the settings, simply delete the associated line in the file.

 ### For our dear Windows friends: